Mema Wilda: 2020s

-Wilda released the single "How I Long" in 2021.
+Mema released the single "How I Long" in 2021.
 It was reviewed by Ben Reugg of MNZ.
 Giving it five stars, he noted the emotion in Wilda's vocals and the good production.
 He said that he could be happy to listen to it over and over.
 It was also reviewed by Jane Howkins of York Calling.
 Howkins said that the single was quite poppy and had an incredibly raw and emotional feeling that was missing in a lot of pop music.
 She also noted the stunning melody.

-Wilda was booked to appear at the Tuning Fork, an Auckland venue on 18 June 2021, Wilda was the opening act for the show that was headlined by Sam Bartells and Albi and the Wolves.
+Mema was booked to appear at the Tuning Fork, an Auckland venue on 18 June 2021, Wilda was the opening act for the show that was headlined by Sam Bartells and Albi and the Wolves.
 Accompanied by Sam Stretch who played guitar, cajon and bass on different songs, she went through an acoustic set that was described by Melodic Magazine reviewer Maggie Cocco as "awkward, humorous, and ultimately endearing".
 The atmospheric and sultry effect of the TC vocal harmonizer was noted.
 Cocco said that it was in the early days of Wilda's career and that it was exciting to think where she will go.

 On 18 December 2021, ahead of second place contestants, Dave and the Dirty Humans and third place tie contestants, House of Ousey and Little Sunday, Wilda won first prize in the 2021 Battle of the Bands event.

 In April 2023, Wilda and her band were booked to open for Larkin Poe at the Powerstation in Auckland.
 Her single "Going Wild" was also being released.
 She was also interviewed by Radio New Zealand which was published on 9 April 2023.

 "Going Wild"

 "Going Wild" was reviewed by Kev Rowland of House of Prog Radio who gave it 10 out of 10.
 Rowland had noticed a change in her music and with the single, he said that it was a nice chugging rock number.
 He also noted the quality of Greg Haver's production.
 He finished off with a question of "when do we get the album?".

 In a review of Larkin Poe's performance by Marty Duda of 13th Floor, Duda said that she was more than capable of warming up the crowd and she knew how to take command of the stage.
 Her powerful vocals and moves were also noted.
-Wilda performed her song "Going Wild" and "You Want it Darker", a Leonard Cohen composition.
+Mema performed her song "Going Wild" and "You Want it Darker", a Leonard Cohen composition.